Valdres Folkemuseum: Notable buildings

-Brennbygningen (main house) comes from Brenna in the small village Åbjør in Nord-Aurdal.
+Brennbygningen (main house) comes from Brenna in the small village Åbjør in Nord-Aurdal Municipality.
 It was bought in 1945 and relocated the following year.
 It is assumed the building dates to around 1740.
 At the top floor there are beds built as closed constructions, so that their occupants would keep warm in the winter time.

-Handeloftet (main house) is the first building at Valdres Folkemuseum, bought from Hande farm in Vestre Slidre 27 December 1905 for the amount of 1000 kroner.
+Handeloftet (main house) is the first building at Valdres Folkemuseum, bought from Hande farm in Vestre Slidre Municipality on 27 December 1905 for the amount of 1000 kroner.
 Originally it was reerected at Valdres Bygdesamling in 1906, and relocated to its current location in 1923.
 It is assumed to have been built in the period 1530–1640.
 The outside gallery surrounds the building on three sides.
 This building is named loft indicating a storage house, yet it is assumed it has always been a main house.

-Hovistabburet (storage house) is from Hovi farm in Øystre Slidre, most likely built in the 13th century.
+Hovistabburet (storage house) is from Hovi farm in Øystre Slidre Municipality, most likely built in the 13th century.
 The building was bought in 1944 and moved to its current location.
 At the top floor there is an unusual room named the virgin room.
 The door posts has ornaments from the medieval period.
 The building underwent restoration in 1960.

-Rognebygningen (main house) from Rogne farm in Øystre Slidre, was probably built 1670–1680.
+Rognebygningen (main house) from Rogne farm in Øystre Slidre Municipality, was probably built 1670–1680.
 In previous times the farm has been an officer's farm (kapteinsgard), then a bailiff's farm (lensmannsgard) and later an inn (skysstasjon).
 Captain Johan Reinert resided at the farm between 1670 and 1680, later captain Jacob de Caucheron resided there between 1712 and 1720.
 Valdres Folkemuseum bought the house in 1917 and relocated it to its current location in 1923.
 It is known that Michael Sars and Aasmund Olavsson Vinje resided in the building when they traveled to Eidsbugarden.